google/WebFundamentals/src/content/en/updates/2019/05/desynchronized.md

 {% include "web/_shared/contributors/josephmedley.html" %}

-Stylus-based drawing applications built on web technology have long suffered from latency issues because a web page has to synchronize graphics updates with the DOM.
-In any drawing application, latencies longer than 50 milliseconds are enough to interfere with a user's hand-eye coordination, making such applications difficult to use.
+Stylus-based drawing applications built for the web have long suffered from latency issues because a web page has to synchronize graphics updates with the DOM.
+In any drawing application, latencies longer than 50 milliseconds can interfere with a user's hand-eye coordination, making applications difficult to use.

-The desynchronized hint for `canvas.getContext()` invokes a different code path that bypasses the usual DOM update mechanism.
+The `desynchronized` hint for `canvas.getContext()` invokes a different code path that bypasses the usual DOM update mechanism.
 Instead the hint tells the underlying system to skip as much compositing as it is able and in some cases, the canvas's underlying buffer is sent directly to the screen's display controller.
-In such cases this eliminates the latency that would be caused by using the renderer compositor queue.
+This eliminates the latency that would be caused by using the renderer compositor queue.

 ![Differences in stylus rendering](/web/updates/images/2019/05/latency.png)

 ## How good is it?

-To really see it in action, you need a device with a touch screen, and even better if you have a stylus connected to it.
-If you have one, try the [2d](https://www.google.com/url?q=https://codepen.io/miguelao/full/ZjJNNw&sa=D&ust=1556721118370000&usg=AFQjCNGjpffZOOmf99D_ixBGNlYHGLiF7w) or [webgl](https://www.google.com/url?q=https://codepen.io/miguelao/full/WKZaqd&sa=D&ust=1556721118370000&usg=AFQjCNGcfmYlh3Serjw0d8o4isSYv8eywg)
+To see it in action, you need a device with a touch screen, and preferably a stylus.
+(Fingers work too.)
+If you have one, try the
+[2d](https://www.google.com/url?q=https://codepen.io/miguelao/full/ZjJNNw&sa=D&ust=1556721118370000&usg=AFQjCNGjpffZOOmf99D_ixBGNlYHGLiF7w)
+or
+[webgl](https://www.google.com/url?q=https://codepen.io/miguelao/full/WKZaqd&sa=D&ust=1556721118370000&usg=AFQjCNGcfmYlh3Serjw0d8o4isSYv8eywg)